carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 - There may be a shared dataset in a shard location that you need access to in the container
 - You may require executables and software libraries in the container

-The `-B` or `--bind` option to the `singularity` command is used to specify additonal binds.
+The `-B` or `--bind` option to the `{{ site.software.cmd }}` command is used to specify additonal binds.
 For example, to bind the `/work/z19/shared` directory into a container you could use (note this directory is unlikely to exist on the host system you are using so you'll need to test this using a different directory):

 ```
-$ singularity shell -B /work/z19/shared lolcow_latest.sif
+$ {{ site.software.cmd }} shell -B /work/z19/shared lolcow_latest.sif
-Singularity> ls /work/z19/shared
+{{ site.software.prompt }} ls /work/z19/shared
 ```
 {: .language-bash}